 Rap saw him coming.
 “You better get yourself some guns, baby,” he told his crowd.
 “That’s the only way you gonna get what you need.”
 Rap said, “The streets are yours.
 Take ’em whenever you’re ready!”

 The Tallahassee Democrat reported, “Governor Kirk confronted H. Rap Brown, black power agitator, at a Negro rally in Jacksonville last night; and reporters at the scene disagreed on which won the crowd.”

 United Press International reported that Kirk channeled “fears of racial violence into a first-class publicity coup,” as he “plunged into the delighted crowd smiling and shaking hands, campaign-style.”

-Reporters noted a black truck driver who told the governor how white people in Frostproof, Florida said they didn’t serve blacks, denied him a motel room, or even a cup of coffee.
+Reporters noted a black truck driver who told the governor how white people in Frostproof, Florida said they didn’t serve blacks, denied him a motel room, refused him even a cup of coffee.

-“We’ll do something about that,” Kirk said glibly and full of pomp and moved on.
-H. Rap Brown told the crowd to ignore “these white honkies” who assumed they could “take over our meeting” like it was their own plantation.
+“We’ll do something about that,” Kirk said glibly, full of pomp, and moved on.
+Rap told the crowd to ignore “these white honkies” who assumed they could “take over our meeting” like it was their own plantation.

 Kirk approached the pitcher’s mound, snatched the mic from Rap, told him, “Welcome to Florida,” and said he sure did hope Rap had no plans to make trouble.
 The governor tried to shake the activist’s hand, putting his other palm on Rap’s shoulder.
 Rap refused, disbelieving, retaining his cool.